 MLflow defines a metric as "a (key, value) pair, where the value is numeric".
 Each metric can be updated throughout the course of the run (for example, to track how your model's loss function is converging), and MLflow records and lets you visualize the metric's full history".

 4.5.2 How to version metrics in a kedro project?

-kedro-mlflow introduces 3 AbstractDataSet to manage metrics:
+kedro-mlflow introduces a new AbstractDataSet called MlflowMetricsDataSet.

-- MlflowMetricDataSet which can log a float as a metric - MlflowMetricHistoryDataSet which can log the evolution over time of a given metric, e.g. a list or a dict of float. - MlflowMetricsDataSet (DEPRECATED).
 It is a wrapper around a dictionary with metrics which is returned by node and log metrics in MLflow.